microsoft/vscode-docs/docs/runtimes/nodejs.md

 VS Code has support for the JavaScript and TypeScript languages out-of-the-box as well as Node.js debugging.
 However, to run a Node.js application, you will need to install the Node.js runtime on your machine.

 To get started in this walkthrough, [install Node.js for your platform](https://nodejs.org/en/download/).
 The Node Package Manager is included in the Node.js distribution.
-You'll need to open a new terminal (command prompt) for `npm` to be on your PATH.
+You'll need to open a new terminal (command prompt) for the `node` and `npm` command line tools to be on your PATH.

->**Tip!** To test that you've got Node.js correctly installed on your computer, type `node --version` from a terminal and you should see the installed version.
+>**Tip:** To test that you've got Node.js correctly installed on your computer, type `node --version` from a terminal and you should see the installed version.

 ## Hello World